What Will Your Child Learn In Reception?

 Reception’s Latest News

 Britannia School is an English kindergarten in Moscow that specialises in teaching English through play to children aged 1.5 to 7 years old.
-We offer a full-time program Monday to Friday 8:30-5pm, English classes on a Saturday and an English summer...
+This summer, Britannia School is offering a fun and educational English summer camp Monday through Friday for...